aklump/breakpointX/documentation/source/README.md

 ## Summary

-This project provides a means to define horizontal breakpoints, which will fire JS callbacks when the browser width crosses said breakpoints.
-It also allows for CSS classes to be applied to designated elements which reflect the current breakpoint.
-It can be used when you need to do anything in Javascript based on window resizing.
-The server-side component is useful if you're using a PHP-based CMS for coordinating breakpoints.
+This project provides a means to define breakpoints along the horizontal axis of the window, which can fire JS callbacks when the width crosses those breakpoints.
+It provides a setting, which will write CSS classes to designated elements.
+It provides a PHP class with a simliar form, that can be useful if you're using, say, a CMS for coordinating breakpoints.

 A breakpoint is defined as a single point along the horizontal axis.
 To the left lies a segment, and to the right of the highest value breakpoint lies the ray.
 To the right of all but the highest value breakpoint, likes a segment.
 See the section below _Breakpoint Theory_.